Canadian securities regulators issue warning about suspicious e-mails

-Montreal – The Canadian Securities Administrators (CSA) has been monitoring its systems for unusual activities after several registrants received e-mails that purport to come from CSA staff.
+Montreal – The Canadian Securities Administrators (CSA) has been monitoring its systems for unusual activities after several market participants received e-mails that purport to come from CSA members’ staff.

-The e-mails are believed to be malicious “phishing” attempts by unknown individuals who are trying to obtain personal information or confidential business information.
-The CSA strongly urges anyone receiving an e-mail from the CSA, IIROC or MFDA to verify:
+The e-mails are believed to be malicious “phishing” attempts by unknown individuals who may be trying to obtain personal information or confidential business information.
+The CSA strongly urges anyone receiving an e-mail from the CSA to verify:

-- Is the message from a real CSA, IIROC or MFDA e-mail address?
+- Is the message from a real CSA or CSA members’ e-mail addresses?

 - Were you expecting this e-mail?

-Should you receive a suspicious e-mail claiming to be from the CSA please contact us at [email protected] The CSA recommends that recipients of such e-mails immediately change all their e-mail and login passwords.
+Should you receive a suspicious e-mail claiming to be from the CSA please contact us at [email protected].

 The CSA, the council of the securities regulators of Canada’s provinces and territories, co-ordinates and harmonizes regulation for the Canadian capital markets.